chanzuckerberg/cryoet-data-portal/docs/cryoet_data_portal_docsite_faq.md

 <details>
   <summary>Which annotations can I view with a tomogram?</summary>
 There is no definitive rule for which annotations are displayed by default.
 The annotations are manually chosen to display as many annotations as possible without overlap or occlusion.
 For example, when the cytoplasm is annotated as a whole, it would occlude other annotations included within, such as protein picks.
 When there is a ground truth and predicted annotation, the ground truth to be the annotation defualt.
 Authors contributing data can specify the desired default annotation using the `is_visualization_default` metadata field.

+The CryoET Data Portal napari plugin can be used to visualize tomograms, annotations, and metadata.
+Refer to [this documentation](https://github.com/chanzuckerberg/napari-cryoet-data-portal#usage) to learn about how to use the plugin and to [this page](https://chanzuckerberg.github.io/cryoet-data-portal/cryoet_data_portal_docsite_napari.html) to learn more about napari and CryoET Data Portal.

 </details>